MiaoDX/MiaoDX.github.io/hexo/customize_hexo.md

 ### Pandoc version

-The `hexo-renderer-pandoc` changed its behavior at version 2.x, as discussed in [^hexo_pandoc], chances are that we can change some codes by ourself to make it work, but we choose to install the newer version of pandoc with `sudo dpkg -i`
+The `hexo-renderer-pandoc` changed its behavior at version 2.x, as discussed in [^hexo_pandoc], chances are that we can change some codes by ourselves to make it work, but we choose to install the newer version of pandoc with `sudo dpkg -i`

 [^hexo_pandoc]: https://github.com/wzpan/hexo-renderer-pandoc/pull/22